-The OES survey is a cooperative effort between BLS and the State Workforce Agencies.
-BLS funds the survey and provides the procedures and technical support, while the State Workforce Agencies (SWAs) collect most of the data.
+The OES survey is a cooperative effort between BLS and the State Workforce Agencies (SWAs).
+BLS funds the survey and provides the procedures and technical support, while the State Workforce Agencies collect most of the data.
 OES estimates are constructed from a sample of about 1.2 million establishments.
 Each year, forms are mailed to two semiannual panels of approximately 200,000 sampled establishments, one panel in May and the other in November.
-May 2010 estimates are based on responses from six semiannual panels collected over a 3-year period: May 2010, November 2009, May 2009, November 2008, May 2008, and November 2007.
-The overall national response rate for the six panels is 78.2 percent based on establishments and 74.4 percent based on employment.
-The unweighted employment of sampled establishments across all six semiannual panels represents approximately 62.6 percent of total national employment.
+May 2011 estimates are based on responses from six semiannual panels collected over a 3-year period: May 2011, November 2010, May 2010, November 2009, May 2009, and November 2008.
+The overall national response rate for the six panels is 77.3 percent based on establishments and 73.3 percent based on employment.
+The unweighted employment of sampled establishments across all six semiannual panels represents approximately 62.2 percent of total national employment.

 The OES survey categorizes workers into nearly 800 detailed occupations based on the Office of Management and Budgets Standard Occupational Classification (SOC) system; together, these detailed occupations make up 22 of the 23 SOC major occupational groups.
 Major group 55, Military Specific Occupations, is not included.
-The May 2010 OES estimates mark the first set of estimates based in part on data collected using the 2010 SOC system.
+The May 2011 and May 2010 OES estimates are based in part on data collected using the 2010 SOC system.
 Previous estimates were based on the 2000 SOC.

 For more information about the SOC system, please see the Bureau of Labor Statistics Web site at http://www.bls.gov/soc/.